 The Chess Players, by Moritz Retzsch

-As mentioned in the Introduction, I consider my whole work to be a kind of provocative storytelling game; a counter-game which is infiltrating the real-life role-playing game, which we all are slaves of; a game which I call: The Godgame.
+As mentioned in the Introduction, I consider my whole work to be a kind of satirical storytelling game; a counter-game which is infiltrating the real-life role-playing game, which we all are slaves of; a game which I call: The Godgame.

 In the following I will give an idea of the content.

 The term “The Godgame” is inspired by John Fowles´ novel The Magus (1965), a postmodern novel telling the story of Nicholas Urfe, a young British graduate who is teaching English on a small Greek island.
 Urfe becomes embroiled in the psychological illusions of a master trickster, which become increasingly dark and serious.